nikomatsakis/babysteps/babysteps/_posts/2018-02-01-in-rust-ordinary-vectors-are-values.md

 `push` on a standard `Vec`, it is an O(1) operation.
 But when you clone, that is O(n).
 For a `DVec`, those costs are sort of inverted: pushing is O(log n), but cloning is O(1).

+**In particular, with a `DVec`, the `clone` operation just increments a reference count on the internal `Arc`, whereas with an ordinary vector, `clone` must clone of all the data.** But, of course, when you do a `push` on a `DVec`, it will clone some portion of the data as it rebuilds the affected parts of the tree (whereas a `Vec` typically can just write into the end of the array).

 But this "big O" notation, as everyone knows, only talks about asymptotic behavior.
 One problem I've seen with `DVec` is that it's